maximilien/musings/blogs/ai/8/outline.md

-8. On the Importance of Reading
+# On the Importance of Reading

 Target length: ~2000 words

 Abstract
 * In an age of AI-generated summaries and instant answers, deep reading remains essential
 * Reading builds mental models, nuanced understanding, and creative capacity that AI cannot shortcut
-* This is especially important for technology practitioners who must understand complex systems
+* This is especially important for technology practitioners who must understand complex systems fast
 * The paradox: AI makes information more accessible but deep understanding requires slow reading
 * Types of reading: skimming, scanning, deep reading — each has its place
 * A call to protect and cultivate reading as a core professional and personal practice
+* Reading and reading comprehension (especially fast) will make humans better at using AI

 Introduction
 * Observation: how reading habits have changed in the AI era